Thanks, Leslie - take your quit one simple day at a time and you'll find your peace faster than you think.

 These are two separate issues that are closely connected - our minds and bodies.
 We need to do our best for both.
 If you are newly quit, your mind and body are already doing the work to heal on auto pilot.
 Amazing, right?!

 Your mind is being reconditioned to a new addiction-free life, and your body is quickly purging itself of harmful poisons, toxins and chemicals.
-Even if physically and mentally we feel a total wreck, the beauty is that it is still happening AUTOMATICALLY!
+The beauty is that even though physically and mentally we feel a total wreck, it is still happening AUTOMATICALLY!
 Without us even lifting a feather.
 Cool, right!